FionaWright/CherryPip/Notes/PLAN.md

 - Russian Roulette
 - Fix issue with hot reloading, env maps breaking on scene reload, camera movement being messed up (Is the screen flipped??)
 - Mist (Randomly scatter rays depending on distance travelled, see SL video) (Rayleigh scattering!
 Requires spectral renderer?)
 - Fix transform issue in chess scene!!!
 Then get some new larger scenes
+- Is light from the env map being used as if it's a light source correctly?
+Should there be a separate dir light?